Covid-19 vaccination

 Vaccinations for housebound residents who are eligible

-The Spring/Summer COVID campaign will run from 1 April 2025 to 17 June 2025.
-If you are coded as a Housebound patient, who is over 75 or also recorded as Immunosuppressed, you will be contacted by Somerset Foundation Trust (SFT) Vaccination Outreach team or your GP to book your housebound appointment.
+If you are coded as a Housebound patient, who is over 75 or also recorded as immunosuppressed, you will be contacted by Somerset Foundation Trust (SFT) Vaccination Outreach team or your GP to book your housebound appointment.

-Please note that as vaccination teams will be busy with the Care Home residents they may not call you at the start of the campaign, but they will contact you before the 17 June 2025 to arrange a date/time for your vaccination.
+Please note that as vaccination teams will be busy with the Care Home residents they may not call you at the start of the campaign, but they will contact you before mid-December 2025 to arrange a date/time for your vaccination.
 Thank you for your patience.

 If you do not know whether you are registered as housebound please contact your GP.